-- Strengthening the capacity of our attendance team to enable the objectives above to be met as well as providing additional capacity to allow the Attendance Officer to provide targeted support and to work with families and external agencies. - Further developing the Partnership liaison including a focus on curriculum planning and assessment so that the joined-up approach continues.
-This has started successfully from Y7 to Y9 and will now progress from Y3 to Y6.
-This will impact positively on all pupils including disadvantaged learners. - Establishing a mentoring programme in school which will see some form tutors being released from class to work with vulnerable and disadvantaged pupils.
-This had a positive impact in 20/21 and will be monitored closely moving forward. - Training Y8 pupils to become Peer Mentors to provide social support.
+- Implementing a renewed whole school approach to social, emotional and mental health support through 'Emotion Coaching UK'.
+Working with staff and parents/carers to embed the approach across the school. - A significant staff development focus on assessment, reading/literacy and adaptive teaching will continue throughout the academic year to ensure that high quality first teaching is consistent across the school. - The school has also recruited an Academic Mentor via the NTP who will be led by the Academic Support Coordinator and will strengthen the provision to academic support across all year groups with a particular focus on reading, spelling and mathematics. - Strengthening the capacity of our attendance team to enable the objectives above to be met as well as providing additional capacity to allow the Attendance Officer to provide targeted support and to work with families and external agencies. - Further developing the Partnership liaison including a focus on curriculum planning and assessment so that the joined-up approach continues.
+This has started successfully from Y7 to Y9 and will now continue to progress from Y3 to Y6.
+This will impact positively on all pupils including disadvantaged learners. - Training Y8 pupils to become Peer Mentors to provide social support.
 This is in conjunction with mental health training received in 20/21 as part of the local authority's approach. - Relaunching the school's teaching and learning policy with a specific focus on how we provide feedback in all subjects and how this is used by learners.
 This will be based on the latest research here: EEF evidence.